Muscle Anatomy

 ADDUCTOR BREVIS

-The adductor brevis is a short, triangular muscle behind and above the adductor longus.
+The adductor brevis is a triangular muscle nestled in the medial thigh, contributing to essential hip movements.